Skip to navigation Skip to content

 Contact a Local Peer Support staff member for assistance with complex allowable time and satisfactory progress assessments.

-Do not use the TCSIACT screen to determine current or prior qualification to payment, including when assessing allowable time, satisfactory progress or appeals.
-The TCSIACT screen is only used to support customer enquiries relating to Student Payment Reviews.
+Do not use the TCSIACT screen to determine current or prior payment qualification, including when assessing allowable time, satisfactory progress or appeals.
+Only use the TCSIACT screen to support customer enquiries relating to Student Payment Reviews.

 • customer cannot explain their previous study